Tosh Lupoi: Coaching career

-University of California, Berkeley
+California

 In 2008, Lupoi was hired as a defensive line coach at his alma mater, University of California, Berkeley.
 During his time as a Cal coach, Lupoi developed a reputation as an elite recruiter.
 In 2010, Lupoi was suspended for his role in instructing nose tackle Aaron Tipoti to fake an injury in a game against Oregon to try to slow down Oregon's fast, up-tempo offense.
-He left Cal amid controversy after he allegedly used his position as a Cal recruiter to convince elite recruits to commit to the University of Washington—where he intended to become a coach.
+He left Cal amid controversy after he acted in bad faith by using his position as a Cal recruiter to convince elite recruits to commit to the University of Washington—where he intended to become a coach.

-University of Washington
+Washington

 Following his departure from California, Lupoi served as the defensive line coach for University of Washington from 2012 to 2013.
 During his tenure, Lupoi was investigated and suspended for allegedly paying $4,500 to an associate of a recruit, though the matter was ultimately dismissed and deemed false.
 Head coach Steve Sarkisian elected not to rehire Lupoi when he left Washington to become the coach at USC.
 The new Washington head coach Chris Petersen also refused to hire him.